Richard Porstmann

 The basics of a well-founded cost comparison

-The first step for a reliable cost comparison is to define clear parameters and evaluation criteria.
+The first step toward a reliable cost comparison is to define clear parameters and evaluation criteria.
+Without a solid foundation, companies run the risk of failing to adequately compare different offers or options.
+Key fundamentals include:

-All options should be compared on the basis of uniform evaluation criteria in order to be able to make an objective decision.
+All options should be compared using standardized evaluation criteria to ensure an objective decision.
+These include:

 Direct costs